-Mortality PUB 2010 Mortality tables, MP-2018 scale, used on the 7/1/2020 FRS actuarial valuation, based on the results of a statewide experience study from 2013 to 2018 Healthcare Cost Trend Rates Getzen Model with trend starting at 6.5% and gradually decreasing to an ultimate trend rate of 3.99% plus .31 increase for excise tax Aging Factors 2013 SOA Study "Health Care Costs- From Birth to Death" Administrative Expenses Included in the Per Capita Costs
+Mortality PUB 2010 Mortality tables, MP-2018 scale, used on the 7/1/2023 FRS actuarial valuation, based on the results of a statewide experience study from 2013 to 2018 Healthcare Cost Trend Rates Getzen Model with trend starting at 6.0% and gradually decreasing to an ultimate trend rate of 3.75% Aging Factors 2013 SOA Study "Health Care Costs- From Birth to Death" Administrative Expenses Included in the Per Capita Costs

-The School selected the economic, demographic, and health care claim cost assumption used in the June 30, 2020 valuation.
+The School selected the economic, demographic, and health care claim cost assumption used in the June 30, 2023 valuation.
 The current actuary provided guidance with respect to the economic assumptions demographic assumptions, the health care participation rate assumption, and the spouse coverage election rate assumption.
-The demographic assumptions were based on those employed in the July 1, 2020, Defined Benefit Pension Plan Actuarial Valuation of the FRS, which were developed by the FRS from an Actuarial Experience Study.
+The demographic assumptions were based on those employed in the July 1, 2023, Defined Benefit Pension Plan Actuarial Valuation of the FRS, which were developed by the FRS from an Actuarial Experience Study.
 These include assumed rates of future termination, mortality, disability and retirement.
 In addition, salary increase assumptions for development of the pattern of the normal cost increases were the same as those used by the FRS.